 My nephew was struggling to live.
 The first 24 hours were harrowing and then he took a turn for the worse!
 The whole family came together in prayer and fasting.
 We all asked everyone we know (and don’t know) to join us in prayer.
 I prayed that my every breath, even while sleeping, would be a prayer for him and our family.
 At morning rosary I still could not speak.
 Using my voice brought exorbitant sobbing and tears.
 I remained silent at my turn to lead and someone stepped in for me.
 All I could do was cry and pray silently.
 Then something changed.
 He didn’t start getting better yet but he stopped getting worse.
 This small change is when I noticed the love and joy God had poured into my broken heart.
 I felt as though my chest would crack open from all the love and joy God was pouring into my heart.
 It overflowed out of me and I could love people more in my sorrow.
 I can rejoice in my suffering and thank God for it!
 What a mystery of faith.

 I have learned and believe that God holds us all in existence.
 Nothing can happen without Him allowing it to happen.
 I know this truth deep in my being.
 God did NOT cause this accident but I know he would only allow it to occur for a GREATER good.
 Jesus I trust in you!
 I can already see some of the good that God is bringing from this suffering.
 I see His hand in the whole situation.
 We didn’t even know about the accident until 10 hours after it happened.
-The hospital didn’t know his name or who his family was.
+The hospital didn’t know who his family was.
 God found a way to notify my sister anyway.
 Both his lungs were crushed, bruised and bleeding but not a single bone was broken.
 I have also learned that the goal in life is NOT to avoid suffering at all cost.
 On the contrary, we need to suffer to achieve holiness and get to heaven.

 The first good to come from suffering is the prompting to turn to God.
 He is waiting for us all to just choose him with our own free will.
 It doesn’t have to be a huge change just a little honest request for God’s help.
 My nephew’s tiny little turn away from getting worse opened up the floodgates from heaven for me.
 It reminds me of how God will open up the floodgates of mercy to sinners with just a tiny little turn away from evil towards God.
 God will pour out His grace to those who ask!
 He will help us and perfect us through suffering.
 “My brothers and sisters, whenever you face trials of any kind, consider it nothing but joy because you know that the testing of your faith produces endurance, and let endurance have its full effect, that you may be made perfect and complete, lacking in nothing.”
 (James 1:2-4) Why do we need endurance unless salvation is a journey and not just a simple single act, something we can lose with our own free will?
-(But that argument is for a future post.)
+(But that discussion is for a future post.)

 We are all called to holiness.
 Just look to sacred scripture if you don’t believe me.
 Matthew 5:48 in Jesus’ own words he says “Be perfect, therefore, as your heavenly father is perfect.”
 And Hebrews 11:40 “since God had planned something better for us so that only together with us would they be made perfect.”
 And Romans 12:2 “Do not be conformed to this world but be transformed by the renewal of your mind, that you may prove what is the will of God, what is good and acceptable and perfect.”
 How are we supposed to be perfect?
 I have tried and failed.
 It is not our work that perfects us but the work of the Holy Spirit in us.
 We have to cooperate however.
 Christ saved us, reconciled us to God through suffering.
 We too must suffer with Christ to be made perfect and get to heaven.
 Once again lets turn to sacred scripture.
 “For it has been granted to you that for the sake of Christ you should not only believe in him but also suffer for his sake.”
 (Phil 1:29) “And if children, then heirs, heirs of God and joint heirs with Christ—if, in fact, we suffer with him so that we may also be glorified with him.”
 (Rom 8:17) “There they strengthened the souls of the disciples and encouraged them to continue in the faith, saying, ‘It is through many persecutions that we must enter the kingdom of God’.”
 (Acts 14:22)